stopopol/deims_json_export/README.md

 # DEIMS-SDR Rest API

-Exposes information on DEIMS-SDR following the OpenAPI 3.0.0 specification
+This custom Drupal 8/9 model exposes information on DEIMS-SDR (sites, datasets, sensors, locations) as JSON objects.
+The API definition is provided in the OpenAPI 3.0 specification.